Protonotarios/MyMDb-tools/README.md

 ## IMDb-to-MyMDb-bookmarklet

-This is javascript bookmarklet that allows the quick adding of a movie while browsing it in IMDb.
+This is a javascript bookmarklet that allows the quick adding of a movie while browsing it on IMDb.